Gibson House (Cincinnati)

-The Gibson House was a well-known and well-regarded hotel in Cincinnati, Ohio, and the precursor of the Hotel Gibson.
-The Gibson House was located on Main St. between 4th & 5th (south of Fountain Square) until the 1970s.
+The Gibson House was a hotel in Cincinnati, Ohio.
+Established in 1849 by Scottish immigrant Peter Gibson, it was one of the city's foremost hotels until its destruction in 1912.
+Its replacement was the Hotel Gibson, a 15-story, neoclassical high-rise designed by local architect Gustave W. Drach.
+The Hotel Gibson was purchased by Sheraton in 1950 and renamed the Sheraton-Gibson Hotel.
+It was closed in 1974 and demolished in 1977 as part of a renovation of Fountain Square.

 History

-The Gibson House was opened about February 1849 on Walnut Street between Fourth and Fifth Street, on the west side of the street, in Cincinnati, OH.
+The Gibson House opened around February 1849 on the west side of Walnut Street between Fourth and Fifth Street in downtown Cincinnati.
 The first proprietors were J.K. and D.V.
 Bennett.
 It was considered the "best house in the city" within a year.
 The hotel was financed by Peter Gibson, a Scottish immigrant who was born October 20, 1802, and emigrated to America in 1831.
 Many wall decorations and frescoes were painted by the artist William A. Thien, who lived in Cincinnati for a time.

-During World War II, Gibson House was used as an internment camp for German-Americans.

 During the first season of professional baseball, on several occasions the fans would meet the Cincinnati Red Stockings baseball team and escort them to the Gibson House where celebrations and banquets were held.

-The House was often used to greet VIPs who visited Cincinnati, such as Rutherford B. Hayes, who visited Cincinnati September 15, 1877.
+The House was often used to greet prominent individuals who visited Cincinnati, such as Rutherford B. Hayes, who visited Cincinnati on September 15, 1877.

-The original Gibson House was demolished in 1912 after being destroyed by fire and was redeveloped as the Sheraton-Gibson hotel.

-John F. Kennedy stayed there during his 1960 presidential campaign.

-The Sheraton-Gibson closed on July 15, 1974.
-The hotel was demolished in 1977 to make way for a new hotel complex.
+Plans for a new hotel to replace the Gibson House were announced in 1899.
+The original Gibson House was demolished in 1912 after being destroyed by fire.
+The Hotel Gibson was built as its replacement the following year.
+The new hotel was designed in the neoclassical style by Cincinnati architect Gustave W. Drach.
+Located next to Fountain Square, the hotel initially stood 12 stories tall and contained over 800 rooms, but was later expanded to 15 stories with 1000 rooms.
+The hotel offered various guest amenities, including a bowling alley, a barber shop, and a print shop.